-The No-Build (No-Action) Alternative would leave State Route 223 as it is, with distressed pavement and missing curb ramps or with curb ramps that do not meet the current standards.
-In addition, no Complete Streets elements would be added for accessibility.
-This alternative would not meet the purpose and need of the project and would not address the deteriorating pavement condition or accessibility issues for the public.
+The No-Build (No-Action) Alternative would leave State Route 233 as it is, with distressed pavement and missing curb ramps or with curb ramps that do not meet the current standards.
+In addition, no Transportation Management System elements or Complete Streets elements would be added, and broadband would not be installed.
+This alternative would not meet the purpose and need of the project and would not address the deteriorating pavement condition and accessibility issues for the public.
+Also, the Transportation Management System infrastructure would remain the same.

-1.5 Standard Measures and Best Management Practices Included in All Build Alternatives
+1.5 Standard Measures and Best Management Practices Included in All Build Alternatives subcontractors' employees will attend a Worker Environmental Awareness Training (WEAT) conducted by a Caltrans-approved biologist.